-- (1) Abutting an RS: 10 feet

-- (2) All Other Districts: 5 feet

-- I. Building Entrances.
-Entrances from an Accessory Living Quarters or a Backyard Cottage shall not be visible from the street, unless the parcel is a corner parcel and the entrance is oriented to the opposite street as the primary residence.

-- J. Space Between Buildings.
-If detached, there shall be a minimum of 6 feet from the primary residence, or 10 feet if there is an entry from either one of the units into the space between.

-- K. Building Height.
-30 feet.

-L. Openings.

-- 1. For two story buildings, there shall be no openings, such as windows and doors, within 10 feet from an interior side or a common rear property line with another single family home. - 2.
-Clerestory windows, six feet from the floor of the interior of the unit, are excepted. - 3.
-The Director may grant a waiver, for detached units that are located 10 feet or less from a side or rear property line on walls facing said property lines if he/she finds that there are no substantial privacy, noise, health and safety or visual impacts to neighbors associated with the location and siting of the detached unit. - M. Parking.
-Parking shall comply with the following:

-1. General Parking Conditions.
+- (1) Abutting an RS.
+10 feet. - (2) All Other Districts.
+Five feet. - J. Building Entrances.
+Entrances from an Accessory Living Quarters or a Backyard Cottage shall not be visible from the street, unless the parcel is a corner parcel and the entrance is oriented to the opposite street as the primary residence. - K. Space Between Buildings.
+If detached, there shall be a minimum of six feet from the primary residence, or 10 feet if there is an entry from either one of the units into the space between. - L. Maximum Building Height.
+Thirty feet. - M. Openings. - 1.
+For two story buildings, there shall be no openings, such as windows and doors, within 10 feet from an interior side or a common rear property line with another single-family home. - a.
+Clerestory windows, six feet from the floor of the interior of the unit, are excepted. - 2.
+The Director may grant a waiver, for detached units that are located 10 feet or less from a side or rear property line on walls facing said property lines if he/she finds that there are no substantial privacy, noise, health, safety, or visual impacts to neighbors associated with the location and siting of the detached unit. - N. Parking.
+Parking shall comply with the following: - 1.
+General Parking Conditions. - a.

-- a.
 The parking outlined below shall be provided in addition to the required parking for the primary dwelling. - b.
 Parking for the primary unit shall comply with all development standards of the district.
 If the primary single-unit dwelling was constructed prior to covered parking requirements, a covered space shall not be required of the existing unit. - c.
-Required parking for the primary single-family dwelling may not be removed for the creation of any of the three scenarios (e.g., garage conversions), or allocated to meet the parking requirement for the Second Dwelling Unit, unless replacement parking is provided in accordance with this Code. - d.
+Required parking for the primary single-family dwelling may not be removed for the creation of any of the three types (e.g., garage conversions), or allocated to meet the parking requirement for the Second Dwelling Unit, unless replacement parking is provided in accordance with this Code. - d.
 Any rooms having the potential of being a bedroom and meeting the standards of the California Building Code as a sleeping room shall be counted as a bedroom.
 Offices or other rooms that have the ability of being converted into bedrooms shall also be considered bedrooms for parking purposes.